code-mentoring/old-project-cm/README.md

 | git and github tutorial | https://guides.github.com/activities/hello-world/ |
 | git cheat sheet | https://gitsheet.wtf |

-Don't be afraid to message others on the slack channel if you run into diffuclties either!
+Don't be afraid to message others on the slack channel if you run into difficulties either!

+**YOU WILL ALSO NEED YOUR OWN GITHUB OAUTH APP**

+This is very easy to setup.
+Checkout the [SETUP.MD](setup.md) for more details

 ### Installing
 We use (Lerna)[https://github.com/lerna/lerna] to manage multiple packages (API & Client) in the same repo.
 To install the project on your machine: